Siddhesh-Deshpande/hacknite_sid/README.md

 the project is made using beautifulsoup library,requests library and urllib.parse library of python. a script is written that scrapes the prices,name and url to access product from the website of flipkart and ebay the popular e commerce platforms. then the data is sorted and stored in a file using file I/O concept.

+NOTE - The file ws.py contains the entire source code

 Contributor - Siddhesh Deshpande